-After two years of extensive consultation with stakeholders on the details of a Building Emissions Performance Standard (BEPS) bylaw, it is time for the City of Toronto to resume consultations and approve a BEPS bylaw no later than Q2 of 2026.
+After two years of extensive consultation with stakeholders on the details of a Building Emissions Performance Standard (BEPS) bylaw, the City of Toronto paused consultations indefinitely, and dropped the item, expected today, from the council agenda.
+Given the recent carbon emissions inventory results and today’s pressing need for better buildings, it’s time Toronto resume consultations and approve a BEPS bylaw no later than Q2 of 2026.

 What is a BEPS?

 A BEPS is a local by-law that sets emissions targets for buildings based on their type and size, and requires building owners to improve the performance of their building gradually to remain in compliance.
 It is structured to provide regulatory certainty, allowing owners and operators to plan capital upgrades, save on operating costs, and improve the value of their building.
 BEPS are complemented by financial and technical support for building operators.
-Toronto’s BEPS will exclude single family homes, industrial buildings, hospitals, and buildings under 20,000 square feet.
+Toronto’s BEPS will cover large commercial and multi-unit residential buildings.
+Single family homes, small buildings, and some specialized building types like industrial facilities, schools, and hospitals will be excluded.

 What’s at stake